blessinvarkey/blockchain-crypto-nft/README.md

 To understand NFTs, lets first look at the definition of fungibility.

-Merriam Webster defines fungibility as : _"being somthing (such as money or a commodity) of such a nature that one part or quantity may be replaced by another equal or quanity in paying a debt or settling an account"_
+Merriam Webster defines fungibility as : _"being something (such as money or a commodity) of such a nature that one part or quantity may be replaced by another equal or quanity in paying a debt or settling an account"_

 <img src= "https://cdn.vox-cdn.com/thumbor/SiIyeqmKIJGcOJccz94pHgwmgvQ=/0x0:1400x1400/1200x800/filters:focal(588x588:812x812):no_upscale()/cdn.vox-cdn.com/uploads/chorus_image/image/68837730/poptart1redrainbowfix_1.0.gif" alt="drawing" width="300"/>